Leadership

 Joe Panerio-Langer, MD wearing a stethoscope

 Dr. Joe Panerio-Langer, MD, joined Brockton Neighborhood Health Center as a Primary Care Physician in 2009, and has served as Chief Medical Officer since 2019.
 He has assisted with the implementation of the health center’s Patient Centered Medical Home, value-based care initiative, and behavioral health-primary care integration.
-He is passionate about the treatment of substance use disorders using a harm reduction approach, provider education, and working to dismantle systemic barriers that prevent health equity and access to care.
+He is passionate about treatment and medical care for people with substance use disorders, provider education, and working to dismantle systemic barriers that prevent health equity and access to care.
 When working with patients, he believes in meeting people where they’re at and using shared decision-making to find treatment and care that meets each patient’s unique needs.

 Joe obtained his Bachelor of Science in Biology at Creighton University in 1998, his MD from the University of Nebraska Medical Center in 2006 and completed his Internal Medicine Residency at Virginia Mason Medical Center, Seattle, in 2009.
 Between college and medical school, he spent two years teaching high school in the Marshall Islands.
 Outside of healthcare. he enjoys spending time with his family, trips to the art museum, reading science fiction, and hiking with his dog.